Nutrition Education Programs

 Nutrition Education for child care providers

-This 2- day program, from 9:30 to 3:30 p.m., is designed for child care providers .
+Scheduled annually, usually in the summer months, this 2- day program, from 9:30 to 3:30 p.m., is designed for child care providers .
 The sessions include reading food labels, kid-friendly recipes, nutrition and behavior in children, gardening, arts and craft ideas and more.
-Next annual training date is Saturday, Aug.
-22 & 29.
-More information.

 Canning Classes and Pressure Cooker Testing

 Learn about water- bath and pressure canning.
 Learn how to make jellies, jams, salsas and chutneys to give as gifts.
 Understand the basics of home food preservation and food safety.
 Each class meets from 9:30-2 p.m. and the cost of $20 includes, notebook and all ingredients to make and take two completed jars.
-Information about sessions in July and August.
 For more information call 703-792-4764.

 SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP) AND STRETCHING YOUR FOOD DOLLARS